matteo-psnt/wordle-solver/README.md

 # Wordle Solver

 Wordle Solver is a program that can solve Wordles, a popular word puzzle game.
-The program can be used to compleate the daily wordle for you.
+The program can be used to compleate the daily wordle for you in Hard mode.

 ## Getting Started